lionking-tech/Platformer/README.md

 3. If you managed to collide with a blob or fall into a lava pit, there will be a gameover screen and restart button that - once pressed - allows you to redo the level.

 # Keys:
-Spacebar = Player jumps
+Spacebar = Player jumps,
-Right key = Player moves right
+Right key = Player moves right,
-Left key = Player moves left
+Left key = Player moves left,